 Credit Line: Gift of Geitel Winakor.
 In the permanent collection, Brunnier Art Museum, University Museums, Iowa State University, Ames, Iowa.

-(Adapted from Design within Reach website and the Fritz Hansen website, 2009)
+(Adapted from Design within Reach website, 2009)